 [Amended 1-11-2014 by Ord.
 No. 709]

-(1) Building permit fees for the repair of significant damage to a residential-use structure located in a FEMA-designated flood zone (including VE, AE and AO zones) shall be reduced by 50%s from the effective schedule of fees;
+(1) Building permit fees for the repair of significant damage due to storm water, flooding or wind damage, to a residential-use structure located in a FEMA-designated flood zone (including VE, AE and AO zones) shall be reduced by 50% from the effective schedule of fees;

 (2) Building permit fees for significant retrofit projects designed to improve resilience to future flood loss on a residential-use structure located in a FEMA-designated flood zone (including VE, AE and AO zones) shall be reduced by 50% from the effective schedule of fees;

 (3) For the purpose of this chapter "retrofitting" shall have the definition used by the Federal Emergency Management Agency (FEMA); see FEMA Publication P-312 Homeowner's Guide to Retrofitting (2nd Ed., 2009), "Retrofitting means making changes to an existing building to protect it from flooding or other hazards such as high winds and earthquakes."
-FEMA lists six types of retrofit projects to protect one's home from flood damage: elevation, wet floodproofing of uninhabited areas, relocation, dry floodproofing, barriers, and razing and rebuilding properly; and
+FEMA lists six types of retrofit projects to protect one's home from flood damage: elevation, wet flood proofing of uninhabited areas, relocation, dry flood proofing, barriers, and razing and rebuilding properly; and

-(4) For the purposes of this subsection, "significant" shall be interpreted as a repair or retrofit project estimated at costing more than $5,000 based on the same criteria used by the Town in its assessment of appropriate building permit fees;
+(4) For the purposes of this subsection, "significant" shall be interpreted as a repair or retrofit project estimated at costing more than $10,000??? based on the same criteria used by the Town in its assessment of appropriate building permit fees;